UPDATES FOR APPROVED POSTER AND DEMONSTRATION SUBMITTERS

 Please check back to this page for updates.
 If you have any questions, please do not hesitate to contact the Consortium.
 Joni Sterlacci @ firstname.lastname@example.org

-Update #1 – Your submission has been approved!
+Update #1 – These updates are for you if your submission has been approved!
 Congratulations!

 Update #2 – Update to Poster Submission Authors: